If you’ve been diagnosed with hypothyroidism or you suspect you have hypothyroidism then this is the post for you.

 How is this important?

-Because these enzymes compete with one another for activation of thyroid hormone at the cellular level.
+Because these enzymes compete with one another for the activation of thyroid hormone at the cellular level.

-In cases of elevated serum reverse T3 there may therefore be competition for thyroid conversion in specific tissues which doesn't exist in the pituitary gland and may not be reflected in serum TSH levels.
+In cases of elevated serum reverse T3, there may, therefore, be competition for thyroid conversion in specific tissues (33) which doesn’t exist in the pituitary gland and may not be reflected in serum TSH levels.

 Does this mean that TSH is not a reliable or helpful test?